 Louisiana's alligator ranching program increased dramatically between 1986 and 1990.
-To ensure wild alligators were not depleted as a result of egg collections, and to ensure future recruitment of sub-adult alligators to the breeding population, the Department currently requires a quantity of juvenile alligators equal to 12% of the eggs hatched by the rancher be returned to the wild within two years of hatching; this was decreased to 10% with the 2017 year egg permits.
+To ensure wild alligators were not depleted as a result of egg collections, and to ensure future recruitment of sub-adult alligators to the breeding population, the Department currently requires a quantity of juvenile alligators equal to 10% of the eggs hatched by the rancher be returned to the wild within two years of hatching.